kdheepak/tabline.nvim/README.md

       -- Defaults configuration options
       enable = true
       options = {
-      -- if lualine is installed tabline will use separators configured in lualine by default.
+      -- If lualine is installed tabline will use separators configured in lualine by default.
       -- These options can be used to override those settings. section_separators = {'', ''},
         component_separators = {'', ''},